Visit The Showmen’s Museum

 In our modern world of satellite television, mega-theme parks, computers, and iPhones it’s difficult to imagine the America of a century ago.
 Many communities would see their first motion picture under the canvas of a carnival tent, get their first look at an exotic animal in a circus parade and experience the taste of cotton candy at a county fair.
 For much of America, the traveling carnival, wild west show or tented circus brought the only form of entertainment they would experience all year long.
 They saved their nickles in Mason jars and piggy banks and waited in anticipation for those colorful railroad trains to bring mysterious wagon loads of exotic fantasies that they could scarcely imagine.

 That world of long ago is carefully preserved under the big top of the Showmen’s Museum.
-Come visit the Showmen’s Museum and take a walk back in time and see for yourself those rides, games, sequined costumes and colorful wagons of a bygone era.
+Come visit the Showmen’s Museum and take a step back in time and see for yourself those rides, games, sequined costumes, and colorful wagons of a bygone era.